-Bristol Museum & Art Gallery is reopening on Tuesday 18 May!
+Bristol Museum & Art Gallery is open!

 Have a question about your visit?
 See our frequently asked questions below.